ShyftNetwork/ethereumjs-vm/README.md

 Run a state test from a specified source file not under the ``tests`` directory:
 `node ./tests/tester -s --customStateTest='{path_to_file}'`

+#### Local VM Tests

+Currently the official ethereum VM tests are disabled due to issues with Frontier gas costs.

+You can run individual local tests with:

+`node tests/tester -v --customVMTest='{path_to_file}'`

+Local VM tests currently support the `--jsontrace` flag described below.

 #### Skipping Tests

 There are three types of skip lists (``BROKEN``, ``PERMANENT`` and ``SLOW``) which